sematic-ai/sematic/developer-docs/README.md

               --fork-subprocess signal 15
         ```

+    1. **Test a clean installation** in the same `stage` environment.
+        ```bash
+        $ # STAGE:
+        $ helm uninstall sematic-server -n stage
+        $ helm list -n stage  # check that the chart was uninstalled
+        $ serve-dev stage
+        $ helm list -n stage  # check that the expected APP VERSION was deployed
+        ```

+    1. Wait a few minutes for AWS to bootstrap the services and network configuration.
+    Smoke test that a simple pipeline succeeds, this time in local mode, to cover that
+    aspect as well.
+        ```bash
+        $ # STAGE:
+        $ bazel run sematic/examples/testing_pipeline:__main__
+        ```

 1. Test publishing the wheel.
-Check if the generated webpage is rendered
+Check if the generated webpage on `test.pypi.org` is
-  correctly.
+  rendered correctly.
     ```bash
     $ make test-release
     ```

 1. Publish the wheel.
-Check if the generated webpage is rendered
+Check if the generated webpage on `pypi.org` is rendered correctly.
-  correctly.
     ```bash
     $ make release
     ```